Opposite of CULT – 35 Antonyms With Sentence Examples

 Sporadic Their involvement in the cult was constant and exclusive.
 They were ready to explore a more sporadic involvement, allowing for breaks and time away when needed.

-READ: Opposite of ALERT - 35 Antonyms With Sentence Examples
+READ: Opposite of BAFFLE - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of CULT